Skip to main content

 • Services that can help you manage your diabetes and stay healthy

 Medicare Part B covers up to two diabetes screenings each year if you are at risk for the disease.
 It also covers many of the supplies and services you may need to control your diabetes.
-What's more, Part B covers participation in a Medicare Diabetes Prevention Program, which is a health behavior change program designed to help you prevent type 2 diabetes.
+What's more, Part B covers participation in a Medicare Diabetes Prevention Program, a six-month health behavior change program designed to help you prevent type 2 diabetes.
+You're eligible for this program if you're at risk for type 2 diabetes and you meet other requirements, such as having a body mass index (BMI) of at least 25 (23 if you're Asian).

 Medicare Part D covers insulin, diabetes drugs, and certain supplies.
 But there are times when Part D does not cover insulin, diabetes drugs, or supplies.
 For example, Medicare Part B, not D, covers external insulin pumps and the insulin used in them.